golemheavy/ICE-Scraper/README.md

 ### How to use the project to scrap article headlines and annotate them.
 (UPDATE THIS, and add some features to project)

-  1. Whenever a user visits your site, the app should scrape stories from a news outlet of your choice and display them for the user.
-Each scraped article should be saved to your application database.
-At a minimum, the app should scrape and display the following information for each article:
+  1. When you visit the home page (/), you will see any scraped articles which have been scraped but have not been saved.
+To scrape new articles from Quanta Magazine, click the button marked "Scrape New Articles."
+The scraped articles are initially only stored in server memory, at least until the user clicks the "Save Article" button.
+The only elements from the article which are scraped and displayed/saved will be:

      * Headline - the title of the article

      * Summary - a short summary of the article

      * URL - the url to the original article

-     * Feel free to add more content to your database (photos, bylines, and so on).

-  2. Users should also be able to leave comments on the articles displayed and revisit them later.
-The comments should be saved to the database as well and associated with their articles.
-Users should also be able to delete comments left on articles.
-All stored comments should be visible to every user.
+  2. Users are also able to make one or more notes which are assocated to a saved article.
+These notes are visible from the /saved page, after you click on a saved article's Notes button.
+The user can add or delete any number of notes on articles.
+All stored comments are visible to every user.

-* Beyond these requirements, be creative and have fun with this!

 ### Next Steps